Friday, September 29, 2006

 Already slight and small, Arthur had been diagnosed with stomach cancer, in a location that demanded total gastrectomy.
 He was a "whatever-you-say-Doc" sort of guy, but his wife was literally beside herself.
 Vibrating in such a way as to appear to be two people must be how the "beside herself" expression came to be.
 That's what she was doing.
 "How can he live like that?
 He'll starve to death!!
 Look at him!!
 How can I feed him?
 What can he eat?
 I can't cook like that.
 What'll I do?
 What'll I do?"
 It's certainly reasonable to be shocked at the idea of an absent stomach, but she was letting my words bounce off without sticking: I was telling her I thought he'd be able to eat whatever he wanted, maybe in smaller portions.
 There was no special diet.
 No instructions.
 He should eat whatever sounds good to him, and we can see how it all works out.
 Boing, boing, my words came back un-received.
 She was as refractory to input as a crashed hard-drive.
 But there wasn't much choice; and as our meetings continued, I managed -- calling upon my greatest communication skills -- to lower the vibratory amplitude.
 Calm, such as it was, prevailed.

 The operation went fine, despite finding that the tumor had grown directly into the left lobe of the liver, requiring that I take the whole stomach and a pie-slice of liver as well.
 Arthur made an uneventful recovery, and was ready for discharge in a few days.
 I stopped by his room for a final goodbye, to find his wife -- who'd relaxed a bit until then -- wide-eyed and pale-faced, vibrating anew as a dietician instructed her on a "gastrectomy diet."
 WTF??
 Who requested that consult?
-Delicately as possible, I invited the dietician to join me in the hall, where I explained that this what exactly what the woman did NOT need; I'd take care of the dietary management myself.
+Delicately as possible, I invited the dietician to join me in the hall, where I explained that this was exactly what the woman did NOT need; I'd take care of the dietary management myself.
 Had anyone requested the visit?
 No, she said.
 She'd just noted that the man had had a gastrectomy, and had taken it upon herself -- per some protocol or other -- to make the connection.
 I explained the peculiarity of the situation, to which she smiled nicely, and returned to the room and took up where she'd left off, as Mrs. Arthur levitated to the ceiling.

 It may not be a surprise to regular readers here that this event sat uncomfortably with me.
 For now, suffice it to say there were communications.
 It's my opinion that there are lots of very useful services provided by many professionals attached to a hospital.
 And they should be used.
 When invited.